barumau/pandunia/eng/eng-pandunia.md

 Wolof (language and people) - Volof
 woman (adult female) - ceng fem
 wonder (awe, marvel) - ajabe
-wonder (be amazed) - be ajabu
-wonder (be interested in, would like to know) - be sabe vol
 wonderful (marvel, mirable) - mirebil
 wood (timber) - moka mate
 wood board (plank) - moka bano